 9 Reasons Your Chickens Stopped Laying Eggs

 When your hens have stopped laying, diet is the first thing you should examine.
-Chickens need access to fresh, clean water all day long, a lack of water for even an hour on a hot day can disrupt the laying cycle.
+Chickens need access to fresh, clean water all day long.
+A lack of water for even an hour on a hot day can disrupt the laying cycle.
+In the winter, make sure to keep your hen’s water from freezing.
 It’s important to also make sure you’re feeding your flock a high quality layer feed and ensure each hen is getting enough to eat every day.
-Treats such as chicken scratch should be fed sparingly as they can really pack on the pounds without offering much nutrition, kind of like your favorite snacks!
+Even the best treats, including chicken scratch, should be fed sparingly as they can really pack on the pounds without offering much nutrition, kind of like your favorite snacks!

 2. Extreme Weather

 Extremely hot weather and extremely cold weather can cause a decrease in egg production for your hens.
-To combat this, try to make them as comfortable as possible by insulating the coop in winter and providing shade and plenty of cool water in summer.
+To combat this, try to make them as comfortable as possible by insulating the coop in winter.
+Keep them cool and supplied with plenty of water in summer.

 You can also give your chickens some delicious chicken treats to improve their health and well being when the weather gets tough.
 Hot oatmeal with fruit in the winter will be much appreciated and in the summer chickens just love frozen fruit!